In this issue:

 Patients trust a CT scan 4 times more than they trust the doctor.

 Every physician today feels that patients trust technology more than they trust their doctor.
 This is by far the #1 reason for the astronomical rise in health care costs.
-An example appears in a December article in the online version of Annals of Emergency Medicine.
+An example appears in a December article in Annals of Emergency Medicine.
 The authors report that ED patients with acute abdominal pain are four times more confident that doctors have correctly diagnosed their conditions after a CT imaging study than a diagnosis based on history and physical alone.
 In a study of 1168 patients, the confidence level of patients rose from 20% to 90% following a CT scan and blood work.
 Of note is that of 75% of the patients surveyed underestimated the risk of the radiation associated with a CT scan.

 “Handoffs:” Reducing the error of a high-risk practice